firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 ---

 ### 6. Some Advanced Topics
-- **Thread Pools**
-  - **Executor Framework**: Manages thread execution, improves resource management.
-  - **`ThreadPoolExecutor`**: Implementation of thread pools with flexible configurations.

-- **`Callable` and `Future`**:
-  Allows tasks to return values and handle exceptions, unlike `Runnable`.

-- **Fork/Join Framework**:
-  A framework designed for parallel tasks, particularly for divide-and-conquer problems.

-- **ThreadLocal in Multithreading**:
-  Ensures that each thread has its own independent copy of a variable, preventing conflicts.

 #### 6.1.
 Thread Pools

 **Thread Pools** are a fundamental part of multithreading in Java, allowing for efficient management of multiple threads by reusing a fixed number of threads instead of creating and destroying them repeatedly.
 This is especially useful when you need to perform multiple concurrent tasks, as it improves performance by reducing the overhead of thread creation.

+ - **Executor Framework**: Manages thread execution, improves resource management.
+ - **`ThreadPoolExecutor`**: Implementation of thread pools with flexible configurations.

 ##### **Executor Framework**